 What is the process like for approving or rejecting research proposals?

 Tyler: We want high-impact projects that would be of direct interest to the crypto community (who will be funding these projects initially), as well as the broader general public.
 The projects should be innovative and ground-breaking, but also accessible.
 We want to support projects that are thinking big but doing so in a pragmatic way where real progress could be made in a reasonable timeframe.
 We want to support researchers that are excited to employ open science principles in their work.

 What’s the next step in your psychedelic research process.
 Is there any research project after this?

 Rotem: So what we want to do with this mechanism study is to test what we learned from the survey.
 What we want to learn from this study is what microdosing can do in a lab setting.
 Then, based on that do some followup studies.
-If we discover that microdosing is indeed useful for our creativity, then we can try to develop a protocol to optimize how much (creativity) you can have.
-If we see that it is indeed good for your mood then the next study will be.
-We’ll be comparing microdosing with psychotherapy and antidepressants with psychotherapy.
+If we discover that microdosing is indeed useful for our creativity, then we can try to develop a protocol to optimize enhancing creativity.
+If we see that it is indeed effective for mood disorders, then the next study will focus on combining microdosing with psychotherapy.

 You have more launch projects regarding aging and rare diseases, is that right?

 Tyler: We decided to focus on a few key areas of research with our launch.
 These are Psychedelic Studies, Aging and Longevity, Rare and Neglected Disease.

 We have a handful of projects from these core areas of focus that are extremely exciting, and we cannot wait to announce them.
 Interestingly, there is a lot of crossover between the crypto, psychedelics, and longevity spaces.
 We hope to work to increase the cross-pollination of ideas in these areas with Molecule.

 Please feel free to reach out to email@example.com if you are interested in learning more.